 It can take the edge off stress and discomfort.

-In one study were taken blood samples from participants of a drumming circle.
+In one study, blood samples were taken from participants in a drumming circle.

 The sound waves are powerful and can produce healing, clarity, and stress relief – often after just one session.
 And it’s fun, also.